-The modern industrial revolution is a combination of "green" organic sources of materials, new technology and the advent of on-demand production.
+The modern industrial revolution is a combination of "green" organic sources of materials, new technology and supply-chain production.

 CANNABIS & ECOLOGICAL HOUSING